duckduckboom/cinema-tickets/README.md

 - The total cost is: `(Adults × £25) + (Children × £15)` (because infants are free!).
 - The number of seats reserved is: `Adults + Children` (because infants don’t get seats).
 - You need a valid account ID, a number greater than 0, to book.
-- If you try to:
+- Your booking will be rejected, and you'll get a friendly error message, for the following reasons:
   - Book more than 25 tickets
   - Book with no adults (but with kids/infants)
   - Book with more infants than adults
   - Book with an invalid ticket type or quantity
   - Book with account ID ≤ 0
   - Book zero tickets
-  ...your booking will be rejected, and you’ll get a friendly error message.
-Don't worry, you will be asked if you want to try again.
+- Don't worry, if your booking fails, you will be asked if you'd like to try again.
 - Payments and seat reservations are handled by external services (we trust them, but have tests just in case...).

 ### 🚨 Error Hierarchy